About David Kessler

 He likes making things work.

-He is the creator and author of The Child Book of Etiquette and of articles and essays on everything from Millennialism to Tall Ship Sailing to his adventures hiking around Scotland, France, Jordan, Fredonia, and Arlington, MA.
+He is the creator and author of The Child Book of Etiquette and of articles and essays on everything from Millennialism to Sailing to his adventures hiking around Scotland, France, Jordan, Fredonia, and Arlington, MA.

 He Studied Philosophy and Medieval Studies at Boston University, and currently lives in Seattle.